Policies for Workload Identity Manager¶

 Under Key Constraint, select one or more key algorithms.

-- If there is only one key algorithm, the Firefly's clients must use that algorithm.
+- If there is only one key algorithm, the Workload Identity Manager's clients must use that algorithm.

-- If there are multiple key algorithms, the Firefly's clients can use any of the approved algorithms.
+- If there are multiple key algorithms, the Workload Identity Manager's clients can use any of the approved algorithms.
 If no algorithm is specified, the one specified as the Default Value will be used.

 - Key algorithms are always